WS-UB/WL-Local-Server/docs/research-Yang-Chongze-Training-#128.md

 - [key_specific_data_retrieval.py](./src/key_specific_data_retrieval.py): A script designed to automate the retrieval of datasets from a MinIO object storage server.
 It allows for secure connection, efficient data access, and basic preprocessing of datasets.
 This tool is useful for projects that involve large-scale data storage and retrieval, enabling smooth integration with machine-learning workflows or other analytical applications.

+- [fetchdata.py](./WL-Local-Server/DLoc-cwu-fedmeta/dloc_v2/fetchdata.py): This is used by the modol.py to fetch data from MinIO database

+- [gps_cali.py](./WL-Local-Server/DLoc-cwu-fedmeta/dloc_v2/gps_cali.py): We use to normalize the gps data around Davis building, which also has the function to denormalize it

+- [dataset.py](./WL-Local-Server/DLoc-cwu-fedmeta/dloc_v2/dataset.py): Correctly formats the fetched data according to the ML model input, and return the required data into the ML model

+- [fetch_data_csv.py](./WL-Local-Server/DLoc-cwu-fedmeta/dloc_v2/fetch_data_csv.py): which it creates 4 csv files one for training, one for validation, one for test, another one for all the partquet file name and paths, these csv files are for the ML model to index through

+- [model.py](./WL-Local-Server/DLoc-cwu-fedmeta/dloc_v2/model.py): This is where the ML model is, all of it's layers and training steps, and plot graphs into comet(a website we use to log all the graphs being generated when running the model.py)

 ### Application Information: